timlinux/linfiniti-sphinx-theme/README.rst

 ------

-We assume that you already have a sphinx documentation project (read their documentation for advice on how to do that.
+We assume that you already have a sphinx documentation project (read their documentation for advice on how to do that).
 In order to use this theme, you can either install it in a central location (if you plan to use it for more then one project) or install a copy of it with your sphinx documentation project (recommended route, explained here).
 Assuming you have placed